-Five super-sized noggins from across the ages – and across the globe – that you really need to see face-to-face
+Five super-sized noggins from across the ages – and across the globe – that you really need to see face-to-face to appreciate

 Arguably the most famous oversized heads in the world, and the only reason anyone knows where Easter Island is.